metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 I was commissioned to redesign and rewrite a photo portfolio site by an old client.
 One of the [requirements](https://github.com/metamn/inu-v2-b#requirements) was to update the old stack and make it future friendly.

-I choose React and used the relaxed timeline to get the most out of it.
+I choose to go with React and used the relaxed timeline to get the most out of it.

 Up until now I was just playing with small projects to learn parts of the ecosystem &mdash; and I've really enjoyed.
 Diving seriously into React taught me some interesting lessons.